Are your plant's new growth leaves turning yellow?

 Here's the list -

-These are some of the nutrients that your plant would need in order to prevent new leaves from turning yellow.
+These are some of the nutrients that your plant would need to prevent new leaves from turning yellow.

 5. Environmental Conditions